iorchard/burrito_docs/source/install/install.rst

 * purestorage_mgmt_ip: IP address of Pure Storage API endpoint
 * purestorage_api_token: pureuser's API token
 * purestorage_transport_protocol: Transport protocol
-  (Currently burrito supports fc protocol only.)
+  (Burrito supports fc protocol only.)

 If you do not know what these variables are, contact a Pure Storage engineer.